 If you’re interested in an event that combines music, sport, culture and entertainment, you might want to head to the month long Warrington Festival.
 Or, if you’re into your dance music, then don’t miss out on Creamfields; one of the most renowned and popular open air dance music festivals in the world.

 Warrington has a wide variety of restaurants, pubs and food stands to suit every taste and budget, from major chains to independent coffee shops.
 And, if that isn’t enough, Stockton Heath, a local suburb of Warrington, is bustling with modern bars and alternative dining venues.

 With Bar and Club Twenty10 located on campus, you are only a short walk away from a range of top quality entertainment.
 From gigs to themed nights, there are plenty of events lined-up throughout the year, giving you lots of opportunities to socialise in your new home.

 A short bus journey from the Warrington Campus will take you to the hub of a number of popular student haunts.
-Whether you’re listening to live music at Warrington’s longest established indie venue, Friars Court, having a quite drink in one of the town’s many bars or pubs, or dancing until the early hours in Reflex and Babylon, there is an array of venues to choose from.
+Whether you’re listening to live music at Warrington’s longest established indie venue, Friars Court, having a quiet drink in one of the town’s many bars or pubs, or dancing until the early hours in Reflex and Babylon, there is an array of venues to choose from.

 For a night out with a difference, head over to Warrington’s unique Cultural Quarter.
 Here you’ll find Pyramid and Parr Hall; a centre for arts and a leading theatre venue that plays host to popular comedy nights, live music and theatre, and alternative film screenings.